Home

 2022-05-23 20:19:20

-KYIV, Might 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first struggle crimes trial arising from Russia's invasion.
+KYIV, May 23 (Reuters) - A Ukrainian court docket sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian within the first struggle crimes trial arising from Russia's invasion.

-Decide Serhiy Agafonov mentioned Shishimarin, finishing up a "prison order" by a soldier of upper rank, had fired several photographs at the victim's head from an computerized weapon. learn more
+Choose Serhiy Agafonov mentioned Shishimarin, finishing up a "legal order" by a soldier of upper rank, had fired a number of pictures on the sufferer's head from an automated weapon. learn more

 Register now for FREE unlimited entry to Reuters.com